AgataMaria/CSNotes-missed-semester/CSNotes-L5.md

 Official Notes & Lecture Video: [https://missing.csail.mit.edu/2020/command-line/](https://missing.csail.mit.edu/2020/command-line/)

-## TL;DR & personal favourites
+## TL;DR & personal favourites :icecream:
 - `SIGNAL` - shell communicates with programs through signals, _there's more to life than ^C_ - you can not only interrupt, but also pause, abort, continue, report... for a full list `man signal`
 - Stop your jobs from being interrupted - you can use _nohup_ or _import signal_ to your app and change the default behaviour (eg. override SIGINT) - but you can't override SIGKILL
-- You can really make the cmd line environment work for you if you configure it - use dotfiles to change the default settings and tmux to use more than one shell window within one emulator window
+- You can really make the cmd line environment work for you if you configure it - use _dotfiles_ to change the default settings and _terminal multiplexers_ to use more than one shell window within one emulator window
-- You can control machines remotely through SSH
+- You can control machines remotely through _SSH (secure socket shell)_
 - ...and if you create keys you won't need to authenticate with a password, but _keep your keys safe - add a passphrase to protect the private key & only store the public key on servers_.

-## Job Control
+## Job Control :video_game:

 ### Hotkeys & cmds